bhammoth/cypress/cypress/readme.md

 npm install cypress --save-dev<br />
 Run Command to open Cypress: $(npm bin)/cypress (open where the project location is.) <br />

-Test file is under integrations
+Test file is under integrations<br />

+API tests have are used against a test uri: https://reqres.in/api/